Where will I stay on my trip to Kenya?

 International travel and living in a different country require a greater awareness to one’s personal safety and personal belongings.
 Being organized, self-contained and minimizing the amount of your personal effects will help make the trip a smooth one.

-Personal valuables such as plane tickets, extra cash and valuable jewelry may be left in the safe at Batian’s View.
+Personal valuables such as plane tickets, extra cash and valuable jewelry are stored in the safe at Batian’s View.
 It is not recommended to bring expensive watches or jewelry.
 A simple watch with an alarm is adequate.

 While in Kenya all meals, transport, park entry fees, and accommodation are covered by the student tuition.
 Additional expenses such as gifts, personal purchases, and extra food or beverage items at restaurants will be the student’s responsibility.
 There is also a small shop at Batian’s View that sells notebooks, pens, candy bars, and soda.